34th-Arma-Company/34th-PRC-Aux-Mod/doc/Config_Tutorials/Texture_Swaps.md

 	displayName="[34th] CH252D Urban (Silver Visor)";
 	author="Over Yandere";
 ```
-The vast majority of classes that we write will have these two properties / key words. '<i>displayName</i>' tells the game what to display in game for the object's name.
-While '<i>author</i>' both denotes who wrote the object but also displays the creator's name in game.
+The vast majority of classes that we write will have these two properties / key words. `displayName` tells the game what to display in game for the object's name.
+While `author` both denotes who wrote the object but also displays the creator's name in game.

 ### Hidden Selection Textures
 ```c++